 There is such a wide range to a bird’s lifespan if we consider all species both wild and domesticated.
 Birds can live anywhere from four to one hundred years!

-For this article, we will address the lifespan of both wild and domesticated birds.
+For this article, we will explore the question, “How long do birds live?” for both wild and domesticated birds.
 For now, let’s take a deeper dive and break down the lifespan of the top 5 Pet Birds in the U.S.

 Pet Birds: Top 5 Most Popular Pet Birds and Their Life Expectancy